RasikaGohokar/SimpleAutomationTest/README.md

 Before running the tests, ensure you have the basic to-do application running.

-* Clone this repository where your playwright is configured.
+* Clone this repository where your playwright is configured, i.e., directory containing `playwright.config.ts` file.
 * Create the following folder structure:
   - app
     - frontend